-Newfoundland and Labrador and Central and Arctic Regions consulted with stakeholders (governments, Aboriginal, fishing industry, oil and gas, ENGOs) on elements to be included in the strategy.
+Sponge Conservation Strategy for Eastern Canadian Waters.
+In 2010/11 DFO's Newfoundland and Labrador and Central and Arctic Regions consulted with stakeholders (governments, Aboriginal, fishing industry, oil and gas, ENGOs) on elements to be included in the strategy.
 One outcome of these consultations was specific targets and actions to achieve conservation, management and research objectives.
 Subsequently development of the strategy was expanded to cover all Atlantic and eastern Arctic areas.
 Once consultations and definition of targets and actions in the remaining areas (Maritimes, Gulf, Québec Regions) have been completed, further consultations on a draft strategy will be undertaken.
 Consultations on the draft strategy are expected to be complete by March 31, 2013.
 The strategy will be finalised and implemented following this date.
-Development of this habitat strategy follows from a series of policy and science initiatives related to impacts of fishing in benthic environments in recent years, including, for example: • development of a Policy on Managing the Impacts of Fishing on Sensitive Benthic Areas (DFO 2009) mapping of coral and sponge areas, based on available information, in all Atlantic Canadian ocean areas, and establishing thresholds for protecting these areas (Kenchington et al 2010; DFO 2010a) • development of science advice on encounter protocols for fishing ge which may impact corals and sponges (DFO 2011b) References DFO 2009 DFO 2010a DFO 2011b DFO 2012c Konshington, et al 2010 Conclusion Kenchington, et al 2010The Audit Team concludes that progress is on track toward meeting the condition Conclusion in Year 4 of the certification, and that milestones set for the first annual audit in the Client Action Plan have been met.
+Development of this strategy follows from a series of policy and science initiatives related to impacts of fishing in benthic environments in recent years, including, for example: development of a Policy on Managing the Impacts of Fishing on Sensitive Benthic Areas (DFO 2009) • mapping of coral and sponge areas, based on available information, in all Atlantic Canadian ocean areas, and establishing thresholds for protecting these areas (Kenchington et al 2010; DFO 2010a) • development of science advice on encounter protocols for fishing gear which may impact corals and sponges (DFO 2011b) References: DFO 2009 DFO 2010a DFO 2011b DFO 2012c Kenchington, et al 2010 Conclusion The Audit Team concludes that progress is on track toward meeting the condition in Year 4 of the certification, and that milestones set for the first annual audit in the Client Action Plan have been met.
 In particular, a project team has been established to carry through work required, a draft strategy has been prepared to address the conditions, and data assembly has begun.
 The Team considers that the "Elements of a Strategy" outlined by the project provide an appropriate framework for meeting the Condition by Year 4 of the certification.
 We note that with respect to the 10% and 30% thresholds for action on sensitive and non-sensitive habitats, it would be important to clarify that these percentages apply to habitats within the general area where the fishery operates (for example within the depth range in which the fishery operates).
 The Team notes that the strategy will address both sensitive and less sensitive habitats and ecosystems, a broader scope than the recent DFO initiatives, which focus on protecting coral-sponge areas.
-Progress is considered on target with respect to meeting conditions and milestones.
-While progress has been made at meeting the 80SG, there was no re-scoring of this PI during the first surveillance audit, therefore the score remains at 70.